shakirshakeelshah/shakirshakeelshah/README.md

 -  I’m currently learning full-stack development.
 -  I'm interested in AI/ML.
 -  I’m looking to collaborate on web dev projects.
--  You can reach out to me through instagram.
-Link is in my bio.
+-  You can mail me at shkr.sh@icloud.com
+-  My socials are in the bio.

+-  Thankyou!

 <!---
 shakirshakeelshah/shakirshakeelshah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.